AskeLange/image-to-boxshadow/README.md

 # Image to box shadows.

-Turns images (jpeg, png, whatever..) into pure-css using box-shadows.<br />
+Turns images (jpeg, png, whatever..) into pure css using box-shadows.<br />
-The result can either be given as a string, or saved directly to a file.
+The result can either be returned as a string, or saved directly to a file.

 ### Installing